nicola/decentralized-user-security-model/README.md

 --

+0. We, the users
-1. No one is allowed to do anything unless expicitly allowed by the user (least privilege)
+1. Nothing is allowed, unless permitted (least privilege)
-2. Always ask the user for permission
+2. Permissions are granted only after the user confirms (user confirmation)
-3.

-1. Our identity is never exposed

-2. The identity of the user is never exposed, unless required (authentication)
+3. Identity is never exposed, unless permitted (explicit authentication)
-3. No data is publicive access to their data or parts of it to a service (authorization)
+3. Data is always private by default, no one has access to it or parts of it, unless permitted (authorization)
-4. Users MUST be asked what they storage provider, if any, is allowed to see (data encryption)
+4. Hosts of the users' data, if any, have no access to any data, unless permitted (data encryption)
-5. Users MUST be asked if they want to allow someone to operate in their behalf (explicit delegation)
+5. No one can impersonate the user and operate in their behalf, unless permitted (explicit delegation)
-6. Users MUST be asked who they want to share their data with (explicit confidentiality).
-7. Users MUST know if their data has been altered (integrity)
+6. Users must know if their data has been altered (integrity)

+Asking for permission

+7. User MUST be prompted when authenticating
-8. To be completed
+8. User MUST be prompted when authorizing access

-Ask
+9. User MUST be prompted when delegating identity
+10. User MUST be prompted when delegating identity

 > this is work in progress, we need a better verb than ask